pglen/pydbase/README.md

 ### Fast data save / retrieve

   The motivation was to create a no frills way of saving / retrieving data fast. the command line tester can drive most aspects of this API;

+NOT ready for production yet.

 ## API

   The module 'twincore' uses two data files and a lock file.
-The file names are generated from the base name of the data file. .pidx for the index, .lock for the lock file.
+The file names are generated from the base name of the data file;
+pydb for data; .pidx for the index, .lock for the lock file.
-The lock file times out in 0.3 seconds and breaks the lock. (in case of frozen process)
+The lock file times out in 0.3 seconds and breaks the lock.
+ (in case of frozen process)

 Setting verbosity and debug level: